DoTheEvo/XCPng-basics/README.md

 A virtualization platform build around
 Xen a **type 1 hypervisor**.<br>
-An alternative to vmware esxi/vsphere, or proxmox, or hyper-v.
+An alternative to esxi or proxmox.

 [Xen](https://en.wikipedia.org/wiki/Xen)
 is an open source project, developed under **the Linux Foundation** with